-The database includes more than 67,000 articles on people and places; instruments and techniques; and genres and styles, including non-western and folk music.
+Includes the full text of The New Grove Dictionary of Music and Musicians, The New Grove Dictionary of Opera, The New Grove Dictionary of Jazz, and Encyclopedia of Popular Music.
+Features more than 67,000 articles on people and places; instruments and techniques; and genres and styles, including non-western and folk music.
 Periods covered range from ancient times to the present.

-The most comprehensive collection of streaming classical music available online.
+A collection of streaming classical music available online and via their app.
 It includes more than 1.7 million tracks from more than 700 labels, with new content added monthly.
 Search by composer, work, performer or other keyword.

 New / Trial Databases

 The following databases are newly acquired or being evaluated for a future subscription.

 Career Transitions provides guidance and activities to both current job seekers and those investigating new career options.
 Key features include resume and cover letter creation support, interactive interview practice, and tools to match previous work or military experience to potential career paths.